-This applies to Medicare as well.
+This also applies to additional Medicare benefits you may require.

 Therefore, if you need to do that, My Social Security is the best place to go for information.
 It’s thorough and you should be able to find answers to your questions.

-With that said, there are 3 methods that the Social Security Administration uses for communication.
+Having said that, there are 3 methods that the Social Security Administration uses for communication.

 However, it must be emphasized that the official method of correspondence is by letter through the United States Postal Service.

 The other two methods are by phone and email.